Email Marketing Automation made easy! Learn more >

 Marketing automation tools are needed to ensure that marketing measures do not become a bottomless pit.
 They support you to manage the customer communication in the various departments - from marketing to sales to the helpdesk.
 There are many good reasons why successful companies are now focusing on marketing automation.

 There are different elements to work with in the workflow editor: In addition to triggers that automatically start your workflow, there are filter elements you can use for certain conditions and connecting those to further actions.

 You can find the workflow editor in the menu under Campaigns - Marketing Automation - Workflow Editor.
 Add a new workflow, give it a meaningful name and click "Add and edit".
 The editing area "Workflow process" appears.
 Click on the button with the plus and select a trigger to start your workflow.

 As soon as you have chosen a trigger, the element is integrated in the editing area.
 If you move your mouse over the element, a toolbar will appear and you have the possibility to

-Currently you have the possibility to add the following triggers in the mailworx workflow editor:
+Currently you have the possibility to add the following triggers to the mailworx workflow editor:

 The workflow starts as soon as the selected campaign has been sent.
 This can be a regular or an event-driven campaign.

 You can send a promotional mailing (trigger) to a selected target group.
-After three days, you want to remember all subscribers who haven't opened the email or haven't redeem their voucher yet.
+After three days, you want to remind all subscribers who haven't opened the email or haven't redeemed their voucher yet.

 The workflow starts as soon as the selected form has been submitted.